Pizzahawaiii/PizzaSlices/README.md

 <img src="gif/settings-ringcreation.gif" width="65%" align="left" />
 <img src="img/margin.png" width="0" height="300" align="left" />

 On the 'Rings' tab, click on the green + or on the name of one of the existing rings.
 Select one of the categories on the right.
-Then, drag & drop any of the abilities/mounts/macros/... from the center into the ring area on the left (purple background).
+Then, drag & drop any of the items from the center into the ring area on the left (purple background).
 Finally, click 'Save'.
 <br clear="left"/>

 ### Remove Stuff from a Ring